flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

 ## How to submit an app

 App submissions are extremely welcome and the process is straightforward.
-Before submitting an app for inclusion on Flathub, please follow the [[app requirements]] to ensure that it is technically and legally compatible with the Flathub service.
+Before submitting an app for inclusion on Flathub, please follow the [requirements](requirements) to ensure that it is technically and legally compatible with the Flathub service.
 Once this has been done, you can submit the app for inclusion.

 Flathub is managed through a GitHub project, and app submissions take place as pull requests.
 To submit an app: